Irreligion in Yemen

 The punishment for leaving Islam in Yemen is the death penalty.

-The former People's Democratic Republic of Yemen (1967-1990) practiced state atheism.

 Persecution by Muslims

 In response to the 2013 Sana'a attack, a Yemeni woman from Bajil in Hudaydah declared converting from Islam to Christianity and immediately, the government put her under investigations, after a chance timeout, sent her to a psychiatric hospital.
 By the end of 2013, a new page was founded on the Facebook and encouraging non-religious Yemenis to show up and not to get afraid of the wild community reaction.

 There has been also a broad misconception between secularism and atheism or even being non-religious, many activists were kidnapped due to that confusion, examples including the following events: